coldshrine/study-notes/books/designing-data-intensive-applications.md

 At Google, a MapReduce task that runs for an hour has an approximately 5% risk of being terminated to make space for higher-priority process.

 Ths is why MapReduce is designed to tolerate frequent unexpected task termination.

+### Beyond MapReduce

+In response to the difficulty of using MapReduce directly, various higher-level programming models emerged on top of it: Pig, Hive, Cascading, Crunch.

+MapReduce has poor performance for some kinds of processing.
+It's very robust, you can use it to process almost arbitrarily large quantities of data on an unreliable multi-tenant system with frequent task terminations, and it will still get the job done.

+The files on the distributed filesystem are simply _intermediate state_: a means of passing data from one job to the next.

+The process of writing out the intermediate state to files is called _materialisation_.